-This bill amends Sections 33-4602 and 33-4603 of the Idaho Code to enhance the Advanced Opportunities program for students in public and nonpublic schools.
-It establishes provisions for funding eligibility, allowing public school students to access up to $4,625 for various educational opportunities, including overload courses, dual credits, and career technical education.
+The bill amends Sections 33-4602 and 33-4603 of the Idaho Code to enhance the Advanced Opportunities program for both public and nonpublic school students.
+For public school students, the bill establishes that they are eligible for $4,625 to cover costs associated with overload courses, dual credits, postsecondary examinations, and career technical education (CTE) courses.
 Key changes include the requirement that students "shall" take and successfully complete a full credit load to qualify for overload course funding, and the introduction of a scholarship for students who graduate early, which will cover educational costs at Idaho public postsecondary institutions.
-Additionally, the bill mandates that the state department of education maintain lists of eligible courses and examinations, and it requires annual reporting on the program's impact.
+Additionally, the bill mandates that the state department of education report annually on the program's usage and outcomes.

 Statutes affected: Bill Text: 33-4602, 33-4603